10 First Steps for Early FAFSA Success

 There are several deadlines in the college application process and you need to be aware of them all.
 There is the college application itself - early action, early decision, or regular.
 There will be college, state and federal financial aid deadlines, and also scholarship deadlines.
 Get organized so you can get everything done on time.

-If you haven’t already applied for one, get it done now so you can move forward on your FAFSA.
+If you haven’t already applied for an FSA identification, get it done now so you can move forward on your FAFSA.

 5. You Must Use The FAFSA Website